katersonnbert/gitnotes/Linux.md

 2) get to know the file system and how to navigate through it (see explanatory tutorial above)
 3) get to know the basic shell commands described below
 4) script away

+## Opening a shell
+Under Ubuntu Linux a terminal can be opened by using Ctrl + Alt + T

 ##  More resources: